 You have also said I lack an appreciation of “historical processes.”
 Oh, really?
 Is that so?
 Have you seen one of my most popular articles?:

 But let me ask you this: am I required only to write about things you approve of?
-Did it ever occur to you that I recognize such processes, but choose not to write about them very often?
+Who are you to try to categorize people, or to try to dictate what someone should or should not write about?
+Did it ever occur to you that I recognize such processes, and understand their significance more than you do, but choose not to write about them very often?
 If you look at my books and my blog, you will find hardly anyone who writes about such a broad number of subjects.
 I deal with nearly everything, including agriculture, health, history, literature, film, current events, military affairs, and a myriad other topics.
 No one else writing today can produce what I produce.
 Look at my articles archive on this page, if you can handle that.

 I mention these articles not because I need your approval, but only because they prove the falsity of your statement that I am not interested in writing about women.
 It might surprise you to learn, Ms. Zuckerberg, that a significant number of my readers are women.
 Does that shock you?
 Yet it is a fact.
 In truth, the most perceptive and intelligent review of one of my books has come from a woman.
 You can find it here.
 All types of readers come here to look at what is offered because they appreciate fine things and love quality.
 Anyone is welcome here who comes with a clean heart, a decent spirit, and who is free from malice or rude behavior.

 Not only this, but unlike anyone else, I am willing to write knowledgeably on Islamic and Arabic history.
 Who else, in this political climate, is willing to do this?
 You, for all of your posturing?
 Would you dare to do this?
 Do you have any knowledge of the Arabic language, as I do?
 Are you willing to set your own prejudices aside for once, and approach the world with an honest heart?
 Would I be writing about these sorts of things if I were some “right wing” person?
 Well?
 What is your answer?